-And yet for because we should not by these words ween that he would have no witnesses of men but those only that were with him in his own time while he lived here on earth, God saith by the mouth of Saint John the Baptist in the third chapter of Saint John the Evangelist: "He that cometh from heaven is above all, and testifieth 5 the things that he hath seen and heard, and his testimony no man receiveth.
-Whosoever do receive his record hath put his seal thereto that God is true."
-And what is that to say but that every true-believing man is a witness that God is true?
-And thus appeareth it not only that Tyndale hath mistranslated 10 and misconstrued these words of Christ, "I receive no witness of man," for the furnishing of his heresy by which he would take away the credence of Christ's Catholic Church; but also ye see it Every true-believing man is a proved, by these words of Saint John the Baptist, that every true-believing man, 15 good witness of God. that believeth God's word, is a good witness of God and his word; which clearly proveth that Christ's Catholic Church is a very special witness.
-For only in that church is the number of true-believing men... and all that are 20 fallen out of that Catholic, known church are very false-believing heretics.
-And also since our Savior saith, "My chief witness I take not of man... but yet I say to you this" (that is to wit, the witness of the good, holy man Saint John) "because ye should be saved," it appeareth that Tyndale, refusing all witness of man, is likely to be one of 25 those that for unfaithfulness never shall be saved.
-Now, albeit that I have in this chapter plainly convicted Tyndale of malicious falsehood used by him in perverting the Holy Scripture of God, as well in the words as in the sentence, for the setting forth of his pestilent heresy taking away the credence 30 that men are bound to give to the church of God, and thereby the obedience that men are bound to bear to the church of God; and that he doth all this because he would instead of God's church bring men into the congregation of the devil: yet forasmuch as I see that Tyndale setteth not a little by this chapter and would we 25 should ween that it were highly well handled, I will a little stick the longer therein, to the intent that I may make you the better and the more clearly perceive that all that he saith therein is either plain untrue... or else such part as is true proveth his purpose false.
+And yet for because we should not by these words ween that he would have no witnesses of men but those only that were with him in his own time while h e lived here on earth, God saith by the mouth of Saint John the Bay otist in the third chapter of Saint John the Evangelist: "He that con neth from heaven is above all, and testifieth 5 the things that he hath seen and heard, and his testimony no man receiveth.
+Whosoever a lo receive his record hath put his seal thereto that God is true " And what is that to say but that every true-believing man is a witness that God is true?
+And thus appeareth it no ot only that Tyndale hath mistranslated 10 and misconstrued these wor ds of Christ, "I receive no witness of man," for the furnishing of I nis heresy by which he would take away the credence of Christ 's Catholic Church; but also ye see it Every true-believing man is a proved, by these words of Saint John good witness of God. the Baptist, that every true-believing man, 15 that believeth God's word, is a good witness of God and his word d; which clearly proveth that Christ's Catholic Church is a very sp becial witness.
+For only in that church is the number of true e-believing men and all that are fallen out of that Catholic, k nown church are very false-believing 20 heretics.
+And also since our Savi or saith, "My chief witness I take not of man but yet I say to you t his" (that is to wit, the witness of the good, holy man Saint John) "because ye should be saved," it appeareth that Tyndale, refusing all with itness of man, is likely to be one of 25 those that for unfaithfulness never shall be saved.
+Now, albeit that I have in this chapter plainly convicted Tyndale of malicious falseh ood used by him in perverting the Holy the words as in the sentence, for the 0 1 heresy taking away the credence 30 ÷ to the church of God, and thereby the nd to bear to the church of God; and he would instead of God's church 0 0 0 tion of the devil: yet forasmuch as • t a little by this chapter and would we 25 should ween that it were hig hly well handled, I will a little stick the longer therein, to the intent that I may make you the better and the more clearly perceive that all that he saith therein is either plain untrue... or else such part as is true proveth his purpose false.